TechxArtisanStudio/Openterface/docs/basic-testing.md

 !!! note
     The text transfer feature is designed to emulate typing behavior to reproduce text content on the target computer.
 It does not support clipboard integration, thus, it cannot transfer non-textual content, such as images.
 This feature exclusively supports transferring text based on ASCII codes.
 Therefore, it does not support languages that are not based on ASCII codes, such as Chinese, Japanese, Korean characters, etc. Additionally, it is not recommended to transfer too much text at one time.

+## BIOS-Level Access ⚙️
+- Whether the app can access to BIOS of different target device.

 ## Sound 🔊
 - Whether the sound from the target computer can be played normally on the controlling computer